ulyssesdotcodes/nodysseus/README.md

 ## Graph execution

-The graph is rerun whenever it changes.
+In the default mode, the graph is rerun whenever it changes.
-- Using `switch`, `if`, or `default` will only evaluate the branches that are chosen.
+- Using `@flow.switch`, `@flow.if`, or `@flow.default` will only evaluate the branches that are chosen.
 All the other branches will not execute.
 - If the return value of any executed node is a Promise, the nodes following that node will all return promises.
 - If the return value contains the key `display`, then `display` will be added to the html document using hyperapp.

-The graph is executed using a pull model - each node asks its parents (if it has any) for new data before running itself.
-It uses a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object for inputs until they are needed, allowing lazy evaluation while retaining js-compatible objects and correct handling of `switch`, `if`, etc.
+Pressing the pause button in the top right turns on rerun mode.
+The graph will only be rerun when pressing ctrl + enter or clicing the forward icon next to the play button.
+Pressing the play button returns to the default mode.

 ## Exporting